darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **Matrix calculus** gives us the gradient for vector-valued functions using the **chain rule**.

-**18. Write down a closed-form solution for the optimal parameters $w$ that minimize the loss function**
+**Problem 18.
+Write down a closed-form solution for the optimal parameters $w$ that minimize the loss function**
 $$L(w) = \sum_{i=1}^{n}(y_i - x_i^T w)^2 + \lambda||w||_2^2$$
 **in terms of (1) the $n \times d$ matrix $X$ whose $i$-th row is a $1 \times n$ vector $x_i^T$ (a sample), (2) the $n \times 1$ vector $y$ whose $i$-th entry is $y_i$, and (3) the scalar $\lambda$.
 (You may assume that any relevant matrix is invertible.)**
 *   (a) $\hat{w} = (X^T X)^{-1} X y + \lambda I$